RanithaPatel/BHARATH-INTERN/README.md

 # Data Science Internship Project

 ## Overview
 This repository contains the completion of tasks for the Data Science internship conducted by Bharath Intern.
-The tasks include building an Email Classifier and a Dog and Cat Classifier.
+The tasks include building an SMS Classifier and a Dog and Cat Classifier.

 ## Tasks

-### Email Classifier:
+### SMS Classifier:
 - Implemented an email classifier to categorize emails into different classes.
 - Utilized machine learning techniques such as Naive Bayes or Support Vector Machines.
 - Preprocessed the dataset to remove noise and irrelevant information.